microsoft/BotFramework-Composer/docs/concept-language_genereation-draft.md

 ### Anatomy of an LG Template
 An LG template usuaslly consists of two parts:
-- name of the template, which is defined using "#" and
+- name of the template, which is defined using "#" AND
-- a list of one-of variation text values defined using "-" or
+- a list of one-of variation text values defined using "-" OR
 - a collection of conditions, each with a
   - Condition expression which is expressed using the [Common Expression Language](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language#readme) and
-  - List of one-of variation text values per condition or
+  - List of one-of variation text values per condition OR
 - a structure that contains
   - Structure-name
   - Properties